Leedy Manufacturing Company: L&S

 Before his death, U. G. Leedy founded the General Products Corporation in 1930 as a way to take care of employees during the Great Depression that did not wish to move to Elkhart.
 The company did not focus on percussion instruments and made products such as windshield wipers and registers.
 Cecil Strupe, the former chief engineer for the Leedy Company, was made president, and U. G. Leedy served as vice president until his death, where he was replaced by his son, Edwin Hollis Leedy.

 After the death of U. G. Leedy, the company began selling drums under the name Leedy & Son, but was stopped by C. G. Conn who now owned the rights to the Leedy name.
 As such, the brand was renamed to simply L&S, which was popularly known as Leedy & Strupe.
 As they could not afford a sales team, their products were distributed by Chicago Musical Instruments.
-However, it was never a successful venture, and Strupe left the company to join the then newly formed WFL Drum Company in 1937 as their chief engineer.
+However, it was never a successful venture, and Strupe left the company to join the newly formed WFL Drum Company in 1937 as their chief engineer.
 The assets were later sold to Indiana Music, a local music shop, who simply sold the remaining stock.

 Products

 Alongside drum kit components such as snares and bass drums, Leedy also manufactured banjos, keyboard percussion instruments, and timpani.
 Leedy also produced its own accessories and hardware, including drum cases, sticks, and drumheads.
 The drumhead division was headed by John Gyuka, a Romanian-born immigrant who joined the company in 1906 and remained there through its acquisition by C. G. Conn.
-He was particularly noted for his clear timpani heads, and the premier line of drumheads that used his process were stamped "UKA" (the last few letters of his name).
+He was particularly noted for his timpani heads, and the premier line of drumheads that used his process were stamped "UKA" (the last few letters of his name).
 Leedy also produced their own cymbals made of inexpensive brass or nickel silver, but higher quality bronze cymbals made by the Avedis Zildjian Company were also available through their catalog.
 The Zenjian line was developed for both Leedy and Ludwig by Zildjian in the early 1930s as a cheaper line of cymbals.
 However, the brand was discontinued in 1946 after C. G. Conn was found stamping lower quality UFIP cymbals with the logo which led to Zildjian threatening to sue.